The Domestic RHI Scheme has now ended, but fear not! The new BUS Scheme has been announced. Find out more here

 Formal reviews of the scheme are planned for later in 2018, but the Department for Business, Energy and Industrial Strategy (BEIS), formerly known as the Department of Energy and Climate Change (DECC), reserves the right to hold a review of the scheme at any time.

-If you applied for RHPP funding before 20th May 2013 you will have been eligible to apply for the RHI from 9th July 2014.
+If you applied for RHPP funding before 20th May 2013, you will have been eligible to apply for RHI from 9th July 2014.

-If you applied for the Renewable Heat Premium Payment funding after 20th May 2013 you will have been eligible to apply for the RHI from 9th October 2014.
+If you applied for the RHPP funding after 20th May 2013, you will have been eligible to apply for the RHI from 9th October 2014.

 Every single customer needs an EPC before they apply for RHI, regardless of the installation date.
 So ensure that you first get your EPC in order.

 SPF – Seasonal Performance Factor is a new calculation which all GSHP & ASHP customers will have to supply with their RHI application